nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 This project uses `ps` to get some information from a process, install it via `dnf install procps-ng` if don't have.

 # limitation
-- It depends on St(Shell Toolkit) and Shell APIs so heavily
 - ...

 # TODO